mariobarbosa777/minwinpy/README.md

 # minwinpy v 0.2.4
-class with methods to work on minimized windows  with python
+It's a library to work with minimized/inactive/background windows, using win32 libraries, for direct communication.

+tested with python 3 and windows 10

 Look for examples on wiki